-As of December 31, 2018, our cash and cash equivalents were \$37.4 million, of which \$0.4 million was held by our Russian subsidiary designated solely for use in its operations.
+As of December 31, 2019, our cash, cash equivalents, and restricted cash were \$91.6 million, of which \$1.7 million was restricted cash related to lease commitments and \$0.4 million was held by our Russian subsidiary designated solely for use in its operations.
 Our Russian subsidiary cash is consolidated for financial reporting purposes.
-In January 2019, the Company completed an offering of its common stock which raised an additional \$31.3 million in net proceeds to support operations.